Call Stephen Davies on 07779 339726

 I have now turned my hobby into a full-time business!

-Dislikes: conflict, wars, filter-tipped cigarettes, swearing - especially from females, rude and discourteous people, grey days, bad service and shoddy workmanship
+Personnal Dislikes: Businesses or individuals who owe me money, conflict, wars, filter-tipped cigarettes, swearing - especially from females, grumpy or rude and discourteous people, grey days, bad service and shoddy workmanship

 Core values that are important to me: fulfilment, integrity, happiness, confidence, sense of humour, fun, commitment, excellent service and honesty.